untoldengine/UntoldEngine/README.md

 ---

-## Core Systems of the Untold Engine
+## Using the Untold Engine

 The Untold Engine is powered by modular systems that simplify game development:

-- **Rendering System**: Render 3D models with support for PBR and custom shaders.
+- [Registration System](../docs/UsingRegistrationSystem.md): Handles the creation of entities and components
-- **Physics System**: Simulate gravity, forces, and movement.
+- [Rendering System](../docs/UsingRenderingSystem.md): Render 3D models with support for PBR and custom shaders.
-- **Animation System**: Add life to your models with skeletal animations.
+- [Physics System](../docs/UsingPhysicsSystem.md): Simulate gravity, forces, and movement.
-- **Input System**: Capture keyboard and mouse interactions.
+- [Animation System](../docs/UsingAnimationSystem.md): Add life to your models with skeletal animations.
-- **Steering System**: Implement intelligent behaviors like path-following.
+- [Input System](../docs/UsingInputSystem.md): Capture keyboard and mouse interactions.
-- **Transform System**: Manage entity positions, rotations, and scales.
+- [Steering System](../docs/UsingSteeringSystem.md): Implement intelligent behaviors like path-following.
-- **Shaders**: Add or modify shaders to fit your game's stye.
+- [Transform System](../docs/UsingTransformSystem.md): Manage entity positions, rotations, and scales.

-Learn more about these systems in the [Core Systems Guide](docs/CoreSystems.md).
+- [Shaders](../docs/shaders.md): Add or modify shaders to fit your game's stye.

 ---